scalameta/metals/docs/contributors/releasing.md

   It will need a basic github API token to run, which may be specified via environment variable `GITHUB_TOKEN` or via the last argument.

+  The script will generate a new markdown file in `website/blog` filled with a basic release template.

+  Alternatively, you can copy `website/blog/2020-11-10-lithium.md` as a template.

   - Update Metals SNAPSHOT version in `build.sbt` and the default version in Github issue templates.
   - Open a PR to the repo.